turingschool/curriculum/source/academy/workshops/git_for_pairs.markdown

 Uh oh.
 You and another developer changed the same lines of the same files and Git can't figure out how to resolve the changes.

+Your best bet is to jump into the files with conflicts and attempt to resolve them manually.

-You can try running the merge tool:
+You can try running the visual merge tool available on your system:

 {% terminal %}
 $ git mergetool
 {% endterminal %}

+If you get into `vimdiff` and want to get out, try `:q`.

 #### Next Steps and Topics